leandronunes85/log-format-enforcer/README.md

     </executions>
 </plugin>
 ```
-Now, if you want to enclose your values in square brackets (because it's easier for you to parse it) and use "->" to
+Now, do you want to enclose your values in square brackets (because it's easier for you to parse it) and use "->" to
-seperate keys and values (because you fancy Java 8)?
+separate keys and values (because you fancy Java 8)?
 Just update your pom, like this:
 ```xml
 <plugin>
     <groupId>com.leandronunes85.lfe</groupId>